 There are some great Milanese brands with little stores hidden around Brera, along with major brands like MSGM, I think it’s about the thrill of the find, with unique vintage and antique treats to be found within this district.
 Along with a great street magazine stand, if I could bring every interior and fashion magazine home from this street stand I would.

 What’s your go-to outfit for a day of sight-seeing?

 My pony haired Tod’s angle boots that I have had for years, those rubber soles just keep on going.
 Helmut Lang leather pants, Alexander Wang basic t-shirt and my vintage metallic Burberry trench.
 With my cross-body Marni trunk bag with just cash, cards and phone so that you don’t get back fatigue from carrying so much around.

-Anything visitors avoid or be wary of when visiting?
+Anything visitors should avoid or be wary of when visiting?

 If you are there for design week then be prepared, the crowds are swarming, attendance for design week was up 180% this year, so you need to make restaurant bookings months in advance, along with accommodation.
-Don’t even think about bringing a pair of heels and vitamin b / Armour Force are your best friend as you are on your feet from the morning until the early morning the next day.
+Don’t even think about bringing a pair of heels, and vitamin b / Armour Force is your best friend as you are on your feet from the morning until the early morning the following day.

 Most useful phrase to learn (if overseas)?

 Grazie Mille (thank you very much) or Sono da Australia (I am from Australia).